Hour: Antiquity

+Ancient Egypt

+In ancient Egypt the flooding of the Nile was, and still is, an important annual event, crucial for agriculture.
+It was accompanied by the rise of Sirius before the sunrise, and the appearance of 12 constellations across the night sky, to which the Egyptians assigned some significance.
+Influenced by this, the Egyptians divided the night into 12 equal intervals.
+These were seasonal hours, shorter in the summer than in the winter.
+Subsequently, the day was divided into intervals as well, which eventually became more important than the nightly intervals.
+These subdivisions of a day spread to Greece, and later to Rome.

+Ancient Greece

-The ancient Greeks kept time differently from the way we do today.
+The ancient Greeks kept time differently than is done today.
 Instead of dividing the time between one midnight and the next into 24 equal hours, they divided the time from sunrise to sunset into 12 "seasonal hours" (their actual duration depending on season), and the time from sunset to the next sunrise again in 12 "seasonal hours".
 Initially, only the day was divided into 12 seasonal hours and the night into three or four night watches.

 By the Hellenistic period the night was also divided into 12 hours.
-The day-and-night (νυχθήμερον) was probably first divided into twenty-four hours by Hipparchus of Nicaea.
+The day-and-night (νυχθήμερον) was probably first divided into 24 hours by Hipparchus of Nicaea.
 The Greek astronomer Andronicus of Cyrrhus oversaw the construction of a horologion called the Tower of the Winds in Athens during the first century BCE.
 This structure tracked a 24-hour day using both sundials and mechanical hour indicators.